LevitatingLion/ctf-writeups/hxp_ctf_2017/pwn_300_hardened_flag_store/README.md

 ## TL;DR

-- using a buffer overflow, we load our own seccomp filter
+- Using a buffer overflow, we load our own seccomp filter

-- with a specific seccomp filter, we bypass glibc's hardening techniques
+- With a specific seccomp filter, we bypass glibc's hardening techniques

-- we overwrite the secret key stored in memory and get the flag
+- We overwrite the secret key stored in memory and get the flag

 ## The Task

-The target binary reads our input, installs a seccomp filter, and compares out input with a secret key.
+The target binary reads our input, installs a seccomp filter, and compares our input with a secret key.
 If the keys match, it opens and prints the flag; if not, it prints our input to stderr and jumps back to reading our input.

 ## The Bug

 There's an obvious buffer overflow: we can input up to 96 bytes, which are read into a buffer of 32 bytes.
 Right after that buffer the seccomp filter is stored, so we can overwrite the filter and thus replace the first 8 seccomp instructions.

-Apart from that, there's a fmtstr vulnerability: when we supply an incorrect key, our input is used as a format string to print to stderr; however, the binary is compiled with `_FORTIFY_SOURCE=2` and we cannot use `%n` without messing with glibc.
+Apart from that, there's a format string vulnerability: when we supply an incorrect key, our input is used as a format string to print to stderr; however, the binary is compiled with `_FORTIFY_SOURCE=2` and we cannot use `%n` without messing with glibc.

 ## The Exploit